Introduction

 Install the CAI-Scanner Helm Chart

-Reminder: The cai-scanner application needs its own dedicated GPU to run.
-For details on compatible instances, please review the requirements for a GPU instance in the Hardware section above. |
+Note: The cai-scanner application needs its own dedicated GPU to run.
+For details on compatible instances, please review the requirements for a GPU instance in the Hardware section above.

 Step 2.
 Login to Harbor with your login credentials.